pierrepeterlongo/distinct-kmers/README.md

 ## Acknowledgement

-This simple tool was initially inspired by https://github.com/pierrepeterlongo/unique_kmer_counter.
+This tool was inspired by https://github.com/pierrepeterlongo/unique_kmer_counter.
-My goal here was to create an optimized implementation for the same task.
+My goal here was to create a simple yet optimized implementation for the same task.